 Over 30% of children with UTIs will suffer from recurrent infections.
 Recurrent infections are defined as children who have two or more upper UTIs (affecting the kidneys or ureters), three lower urinary tract infections (affecting the bladder or urethra) or one upper and one lower infection at any point up until the age of 16.

 - Ultrasound scan acutely or within 6 weeks

 - DMSA in 4 – 6 months

-An MCUG is a Micturating Cystourethrogram, which assesses for urinary reflux or obstruction.
-A catheter is inserted and radio-opaque contrast is administered via the catheter to fill up the bladder.
+An MCUG is a Micturating CystoUrethroGram, which assesses for urinary reflux or obstruction.
+First, a catheter is inserted, and radio-opaque contrast is administered via the catheter to fill the bladder.
 X-rays are then taken during urination to see if urine is refluxing back towards the kidney.

 What does the guidance say?